 What are the common symptoms of anxiety disorders?

 - Their constant state of anxiety hampers their work, their relationships, and alter the course of happiness in their lives.
-The disorder of anxiety is one of the most common forms of mental disorders.
+The disorder is one of the most common forms of mental disorders.
 No matter how intimidating it all sounds, the state of anxiety is very much treatable.

-- Although, people with anxiety disorders feel stress way worse than people without anxiety do, and this might make their case look more somber than it already is, and this might restrict them from seeking out the much-needed help and guidance.
+- Although, people with this disorders feel stress way worse than people without anxiety do, and this might make their case look more somber than it already is, and this might restrict them from seeking out the much-needed help and guidance.
 They start believing all those compelling unforeseeable circumstances that anxiety causes.

 - It starts affecting their ability to concentrate or finish their work.

-Physically visible symptoms of anxiety :
+Physically visible symptoms :

 There are multiple physical symptoms as well, like